RI Term Allocated Pension

 Switching fee

-The fee for changing your investment plan
+The fee for changing your investment option

 Nil